alexmortali/jj-fitness/README.md

 In the footer section there are links to his social media (Instagram, Facebook, Twitter).
 The is also a free downloadable PDF of his 6 pack guide provided to help build customer relations.

 Features
 The site features a minimalist design with a constantly collapsed navbar fixed to the top.
-It has sections covering a about me, clients, training, social media links, a downloadable pdf and a pop up modal for users to contact Josh.
+It has sections covering about me, clients, training, social media links, a downloadable pdf and a pop up modal for users to contact Josh.

 Feaures Left To Implement